 That will all change now that you are a 1099 contractor.
 You get 100% of your check.
 You are now both the employee and employer, so all of the responsibilities fall to you.

-This is the biggest downside of being a 1099---you have to figure out and pay in estimated tax payments, how to select and provide your own benefits and also navigate your way through the business and tax options to maximize your income.
+This is the biggest downsides of being a 1099---you have to figure out and pay in estimated tax payments, how to select and provide your own benefits and also navigate your way through the business and tax options to maximize your income.

 That may sound like all bad news, but there is good news.
 There are a whole lot of tax deductions that just opened up to you.
-The more tax deductions available to you the less you potentially pay in taxes.
+The more tax deductions available to you the less you pay in taxes.

 2. W2 vs 1099: How Taxes Work as a 1099 Contractor